lizhanhui/elastic-stream/docs/sbp.md

   data_node => node_id advertise_addr
     node_id => int32
     advertise_addr => string
+  status => code message detail
-  error_code => int16
+    code => int16
-  error_msg => string
+    message => string
+    detail => bytes

 Response Payload => Empty
 ```

 ## Error Codes

 The SBP protocol defines a set of numeric error codes that are used to indicate the type of occurred error.
-These error codes are used in the error_code field of the response header, and can be translated by the client to a human-readable error message.
+These error codes are used in the status.code field of the response header, and can be translated by the client to a human-readable error message.

 ### System Error Frame
 There is a special error frame that is used to indicate that the server encountered an unexpected error or a request-agnostic error.
 The error frame is sent with the following format:

 ```
-Error Response Header => error_code error_msg
+Error Response Header => status status => code message detail
-  error_code => int16
+    code => int16
-  error_msg => string
+    message => string
+    detail => bytes
 ```

 When the system error flag is set, the above error frame is sent instead of the normal response frame.